developer-zebra/developer-zebra-site/src/ehs/3-1/guide/settings/index.md

 ------

 ### Admin Max Attempts
-The number of failed attempts to log into Admin Mode before EHS disables Admin Mode login.
-EHS keeps a count of the failed consecutive login attempts with an attribute in the password admin node as in the Example Failed Login Counter below.
-The counter is reset if a successful login occurs before the maximum is reached.
-Once disabled, can be reset by pushing a new `enterprisehomescreen.xml` file to the device or with [Lockout Recovery](#lockoutrecovery) (if enabled).
+The number of failed Admin-mode login attempts before EHS disables Admin Mode login.
+EHS keeps a count of the failed consecutive login attempts with an attribute in the password admin node (see "Example Failed Login Counter" below).
+If a successful login occurs before the maximum is reached, the counter is reset.

+Once disabled, counter is reset by pushing a new `enterprisehomescreen.xml` file to the device with a greater "max attempts" value, or by using the [Lockout Recovery](#lockoutrecovery) feature, if enabled.
 If this tag is not present or contains no value, the default of 10 is used.
 Failed login attempts are added to the [EHS log](../features#ehslog).

 <img alt="" style="height:350px" src="max_logins.png"/>